WHY GO: Most of the things to do in Winchester VA focus on the Civil War, country music, apples, and….ghosts.

 During the Civil War, the little Shenandoah Valley town of Winchester VA suffered from extreme Multiple Personality Disorder.
 Allegiance towards Union and Confederate forces alternated an alarming seventy two times over the course of the conflict.
-Years later, Country Music star, Patsy Cline, drove her neighbors crazy with her teenage wild-girl antics.
-And according to some folks, Winchester is one of the most haunted towns in Virginia.
+All this stress and anxiety may have followed the populace into the afterlife.
+According to some folks, Winchester is one of the most haunted towns in Virginia.

 Things to Do in Winchester VA

 For country music fans, a visit to Winchester VA wouldn’t be complete without a tour of Patsy Cline’s home.

 Dirt poor, Winchester-born Virginia Hensley moved 19 times before settling in this house with her mother at age 16.
 She lived here from 1948 until 1957 – the longest the country music star ever lived in one place.

 “Ginny,” by all accounts a “wild” girl, went on to win the Arthur Godfry Talent Scout competition in 1957.
 She subsequently married Gerald Cline, changed her name to Patsy, divorced Cline, and married Charlie Dick, and went on to fame and fortune before dying tragically in a plane crash in 1963 at 31 years old.

 A guided tour through what was an 1840 two-room log cabin, enlarged after Cline won the $10,000 Arthur Godfry Award, is like stepping into the 1950’s.
 According to very knowledgeable guides, Patsy “was a product of her loving mother.
 Forceful, strong, they were like sisters.”

 Among personal items, such as the Feed Sack pillowcases and apple-crate bedside tables, you’ll see a headshot photo signed by the famous Country Music singer.
 “To Mom – WE finally made it.”
 Check website for dates and times open – and rates.